python/cpython/Doc/library/http.client.rst

    contents of the file is sent; this file object should support ``fileno()`` and ``read()`` methods.
 The header Content-Length is automatically set to the length of the file as reported by stat.
-The *body* argument may also be an iterable and Contet-Length header should be explicitly provided when the body is an iterable.
+The *body* argument may also be an iterable and Content-Length header should be explicitly provided when the body is an iterable.

    The *headers* argument should be a mapping of extra HTTP